This tiny brown songbird, known scientifically as Troglodytes aedon, can easily be watched by simply adding a bird house on your property.

 Although occasional feedings to the female may occur, the female primarily searches out her food.

-After the House Wren's eggs hatch, both adults will feed the young in the nest.
+After the eggs hatch, both adults will begin feeding the young in the nest.

-The female will sleep (brood) with the chicks during this time, and the male will sleep in another cavity.
+The female will sleep (brood) in the nest with the chicks during this time, and the male will sleep in another cavity.

-When it gets close for the young to leave the nest, you will notice the adults are around less frequently.
+When it gets close for the young to leave the nest, you'll notice the adults are around less frequently.
 Fewer feedings will encourage the young to leave the nest.

-Do not worry, the young will leave the nest in 16-17 days, and the adults will continue feeding and training them for about two more weeks.
+Do not worry, the young leave 16-17 days after hatching.
+The adults will continue feeding and training them for about two more weeks.

-The baby wrens do not return to the nest once they leave.
+The baby wrens do not return to sleep in the nest once they leave.

 For their size, House Wrens can be very aggressive, often piercing the eggs of other cavity-nesting birds.

-While it's fun to watch the House Wrens nesting habits, thought should be given on whether to place birdhouses for them.
+While it's fun to watch the House Wrens nesting habits, thought should be given as to whether you should place birdhouses for them.

-If you want other cavity-nesting birds like Bluebirds, Purple Martins, or woodpeckers, you may want to avoid having House Wrens around.
+If you want other cavity-nesting birds like Bluebirds, Purple Martins, or woodpeckers, you may not want them around.

-Wrens will take over the nest of other birds by destroying eggs.
+Wrens will take over the nest of other birds by destroying their eggs.

 While not bothered by passive human activity, it should be noted that if you get too close to the nest, you stand a good chance of being scolded.

-Wrens will attempt raising two broods a season.
+Each season they will attempt to raise two broods.
 Second broods may be raised in a different location.

 Second nesting is usually in Late June through July.
-The breeding season for House Wrens runs from March to July.
+The breeding season for House Wrens runs from March through July.

 Read What Other Visitors Have Shared Read Stories

-When Autumn arrives, these tiny birds will begin heading southward and spend the winter in the southern states and Mexico.
+When Autumn arrives, these tiny birds will begin migrating southward and spend the winter in the southern states and Mexico.

-Yes, it is a good practice to clean nest boxes between broods to encourage other birds, including wrens, to use the birdhouse.
+Yes, it is a good practice to clean house wren nest boxes between broods to encourage other birds, including wrens, to use the birdhouse.

 Cleaning the nest box helps remove any parasites, debris, or leftover nesting materials from the previous occupants, providing a cleaner and safer environment for the new occupants.